amandaghassaei/marbling-experiment/README.md

 This application will run any device/browser supporting WebGL2 *or* WebGL1.

 The simulation doesn't start running until a pointerdown/pointermove event is detected on the canvas.
-After 15 seconds without interaction, the simulation stops on its own until another pointerdown/pointermove event is detected.
+After 15 seconds without interaction, the simulation pauses until another pointerdown/pointermove event is detected on the canvas.

 ## Use